whybombo/File_Sorter/README.md

 ## Description

 FileSorter is a Python script designed to organize files within a specified directory into subfolders based on their file extensions.
 This tool helps keep your files organized by automatically moving them into predefined categories.
+Unfortunately I can not figure out foldders so if you download a folder it will not be moved (unless its a zip or tar then it works).

 ## Features